 Country For the general under- standing: What kind of Hub(s) do you have?
 What does the Hub structure look like?
-(Description, Link etc.) What are the (formal) responsibilities for the Hub(s)?
-What is the purpose and what are the drivers for a DataHub for the market and the market players?
-DataHub in use or in planning or under construction?
+(Description, Link etc.) What are the (formal) responsibilities for the Hub(s)? what are the drivers for DataHub in use or in planning or under construction?
 Does the law or regulation make formal requirements for DataHubs in the energy market?
 What are the recognised advantages or disadvantages with your Hub(s)?
 Finland It will be centralised information exchange system for the electricity retail market "datahub".
 The datahub will perform the tasks defined by law for example, business processes and balancing.
-Reponsibilities are defined in the Electricity Market Act.
+Responsibilities are defined in the Electricity Market Act.
 Datahub is measurement data storage, execute business processes, takes care of the distribution system operator's imbalance settlement and balance corrections, ensures that all the information needed is delivered to eSett according to the Nordic Balance Settlement model.
 Promote information exchange and enable value-added services.
 Concentrating all essential electricity use information in one place, the datahub will speed up, simplify and improve the actions of all parties.
 Furthermore, the centralised solution provides all parties with equal, simultaneous access to the information.
 A qualitative perspective and cost analysis also supported the selection of the datahub.
 Customers get better customer service and new services and are more active in the electricity market.
 Go-live is in April 2021.
 Yes, the Electricity Market Act and Regulations.
 See answer in column 3.
 Germany We don't have a hub(s) in use.
 There are no formal responsibilities yet.
 The TSO and some DSO and suppliers are interested in a hub.
 Not the regulator.
 But the interests are different.
 No public discussion.
 NO To reduce the complexity in our market communication